 Minor in Environmental Engineering Science

-The Minor in Environmental Engineering Science may be earned by students receiving any of the Bachelor of Science degrees offered by the School of Engineering & Applied Science, or the Environmental Studies or Earth and Planetary Sciences degrees offered by the College of Arts & Sciences.
+The Minor in Environmental Engineering Science may be earned by students receiving any of the Bachelor of Science degrees offered by the McKelvey School of Engineering, or the Environmental Studies or Earth and Planetary Sciences degrees offered by the College of Arts & Sciences.

 The Department of Energy, Environmental & Chemical Engineering sponsors an undergraduate minor in Environmental Engineering Science.
 This 21-unit program prepares students to seek an entry-level position as an environmental engineer, scientist, or analyst.
 The minor also provides a solid foundation for undertaking graduate study in environmental engineering.